Fresheyeball/Clog/README.md

 but works with node.js as well.

 Clog is written in CoffeeScript, but you can use it in JavaScript with no problems.
-The examples below will be in CoffeeScript however.
+However, the examples below will be in CoffeeScript.

 ---